tinkerhub/Program-Ideas/README.md

 Welcome to the TinkerHub Project Ideas repository!
 Here we can discuss project ideas we can do at TinkerHub.
 Project ideas could be:
 - Cool demo projects we can showcase in out TinkerSpace, like an AI assistant who answer your questions about TinkerHub
 - Things we wish to see in the tinkerspace, like more beanbags and more beanbags
-- Projects for social good, like a malayalam voice recognitio API!
+- Projects for social good, like a malayalam voice recognition API!

 ## How to Discuss Ideas